Towards A First Step to Understand Flash Loan and Its Applications in DeFi Ecosystem: Background

-{\bf Function/event}: The function of smart contract is identified by the function signature, which is the first four bytes of the hash value (SHA3) of the function name with parenthesized list of parameter types.
-If a user sets a function signature in front of the call data of a transaction, then the corresponding function of the callee smart contract will be invoked.
-Smart contracts' developers usually leverage event to record critical information.
-For example, ERC20 token standard specifies an event {\it Transfer} to record the spender, receiver and amount for a ERC20 token transfer.
-Similarly, an event is identified by the hash value (SHA3) of the event name with parenthesized list of parameter types.
-When an event is triggered, a log with event hash is recorded in Ethereum.
-In table~\ref{tlb:signature-of-platforms}, we take advantage of functions' signature and events' hash to identify various behaviors.
+{\bf Function and Event.} The smart contract function is identified by the function signature, which is the first four bytes of the hash value (SHA3) of the function name with the parenthesized list of parameter types.
+If a user sets a function signature in front of a transaction's call data, then the callee smart contract's corresponding function will be invoked.
+Smart contracts' developers usually leverage the event to record critical information.
+For example, the ERC20 token standard specifies an event {\it Transfer} to record the spender, receiver and amount of transferred ERC20 tokens.
+Similarly, an event is identified by the hash value (SHA3) of the event name with the parenthesized list of parameter types.
+When an event is triggered, a log with an event hash is recorded in Ethereum.